 Arbuckle Trail Rides at Turner Falls Park offers half-day and full-day trail rides for recreational riders in the rugged Arbuckle Mountains on some of the largest and most historic ranches in the area.
 Each ride is customized to fit the needs and riding experience of each group.

-Located on the eastern edge of Foyil on historic Route 66, visitors will find the world’s largest concrete totem pole in Totem Pole Park.
+Located on the edge of Chelsea on historic Route 66, visitors will find the world’s largest concrete totem pole in Totem Pole Park.
 Completed in 1948, the 90-foot-tall structure is anchored by a giant concrete turtle and is an irresistible roadside attraction and magnet for photo-ops and touristy memories.
 Scattered around the property are several smaller totem poles and the 11-sided Fiddle House, home to a small gift shop and a collection of hand-carved violins.
 The fiddles and park are the work of Ed Galloway, a teacher from Sand Springs who retired to Foyil in 1937.